 With that being said, many colleges report a massive decline in English graduates.
 The University of Maryland at College Park has reported an over 40 percent decline in English major students in just the past three years.
 The demand for English majors is beginning to increase in a huge way.

 The school accredits this loss to students’ feelings about an “uncertain” job market that comes along with an English major.
 The bottom line is, English students aren’t sure that they can find a good job.
-So, why should they get a literature degree?
+So, why should they get a creative writing degree?

 The Importance of Creativity